realdeadbeef/internet-thermometer-using-raspi-and-thingspeak/README.md

 ```
 sudo nano /boot/config.txt
 ```
-And then add the line to the bottom of the file:
+And then add the line to the bottom of the file (if it is already there you can skip this step):
 ```
 dtoverlay=w1-gpio
 ```